grafana/pyroscope/docs/sources/operators-guide/configure/configuring-zone-aware-replication.md

 ## Costs

 Most cloud providers charge for inter-availability zone networking.
-Deploying Grafana Mimir with zone-aware replication across multiple cloud provider availability zones likely results in additional networking costs.
+Deploying Grafana Fire with zone-aware replication across multiple cloud provider availability zones likely results in additional networking costs.

 ## Kubernetes operator for simplifying rollouts of zone-aware components

 The [Kubernetes Rollout Operator](https://github.com/grafana/rollout-operator) is a Kubernetes operator that makes it easier for you to manage multi-availability-zone rollouts.
-Consider using the Kubernetes Rollout Operator when you run Grafana Mimir on Kubernetes with zone awareness enabled.
+Consider using the Kubernetes Rollout Operator when you run Grafana Fire on Kubernetes with zone awareness enabled.

-## Enabling zone-awareness via the Grafana Mimir Jsonnet
+## Enabling zone-awareness via the Grafana Fire Jsonnet

-Instead of configuring Grafana Mimir directly, you can use the [Grafana Mimir Jsonnet](https://github.com/grafana/mimir/tree/main/operations/mimir) to enable ingester and store-gateway zone awareness.
+Instead of configuring Grafana Fire directly, you can use the [Grafana Fire Jsonnet](https://github.com/grafana/fire/tree/main/operations/fire) to enable ingester and store-gateway zone awareness.
 To enable ingester and store-gateway zone awareness, set the top level `multi_zone_store_gateway_enabled` or `multi_zone_ingester_enabled` Jsonnet fields to `true`.
-These flags set the required Grafana Mimir configuration parameters that support ingester and store-gateway zone awareness.
+These flags set the required Grafana Fire configuration parameters that support ingester and store-gateway zone awareness.